stomaybay/NeptuneCracked/README.md

 <p align="center">

 ```
-  ⭐ Selling the license key for cheap price!
+  ⭐ Selling the license key + zip file for cheap price!
-      Add me on discord: Rdmo1#3179
+      Add me on discord: FlopChopl || free paypal b4u#7855

 The license key is the key for it to WORK
+It will ask for key you copy and paste it

 ```
 </p>